Native Arts and Culture students preparing for the Art Exposé

 This program is designed to provide a solid knowledge base in traditional Aboriginal art forms as well as introductory level theory and skills in a variety of other fine art and craft media.
 You will learn traditional and contemporary Aboriginal art forms such as beading, carving, footwear, sewing, and hide tanning as well as the cultural and historic significance of these art forms.
-The study of Aboriginal art is complimented by learning various visual art skills in the areas of drawing, painting, sculpture, print making and mix media.
+The study of Aboriginal art is complimented by learning various visual art skills in the areas of drawing, painting, sculpture, print making and mixed media.

 You will be given the opportunity to work with a number of mediums in order to explore and discover your own artistic passion and interest through project-based study.
-Included in these exploratory courses is Digital Media which will offer you the basics in this exciting and growing art form.
+Included in these exploratory courses is Digital Media, which will offer you the basics in this exciting and growing art form.
 The courses are designed to introduce and develop specific techniques and design so that you may create works inspired by traditional and contemporary approaches.
 The focus of the program is on developing skills and exploring media.
 Knowledge and skills in professional practice will be taught for promotion of the artist's work though exposure and sales.
-In addition you will have the opportunity to work with an artist from the visiting art's program.
+In addition, you will have the opportunity to work with an artist from the visiting art's program.

 This certificate will prepare you for further study in Portage College diploma programs through the development of a portfolio that documents artistic and professional development.
-The certificate also provides you with prior post-secondary education the opportunity to study and learn traditional Aboriginal art forms and culture for work in Aboriginal communities, with Aboriginal populations, for your own artistic development or a variety of other situations.
+The certificate also provides you with the opportunity to study and learn traditional Aboriginal art forms and culture for work in Aboriginal communities, with Aboriginal populations, for your own artistic development or a variety of other situations.

 Students are given the opportunity to visit art galleries, artists' studios, art & craft suppliers, museums and other sales venues.
 Students gain exposure to art markets and the opportunity to learn from practicing artists.
 Students will design and produce an Art Expose showcasing their own work.